Yamaha positions the enhancement of corporate governance as an important management issue, and is taking proactive steps to strengthen it.

 Support System for Outside Directors and Outside Corporate Auditors

-For agenda items at meetings of the Board of Directors and the Board of Auditors to be attended by outside directors and corporate auditors, full-time staff members send documents and other materials to the outside directors and corporate auditors prior to the meeting and provide explanations as necessary to enable them to perform a complete preliminary study of the agenda.
-With regard to other material matters, the Company strives at all times to maintain an effective auditing environment, through such measures as providing information, supplying materials, listening to opinions, and supporting research and data collection.
+With respect to agenda items at meetings of the Board of Directors and the Board of Auditors to be attended by outside corporate auditors, full-time staff members send documents and other materials to them prior to the meeting and provide explanations as necessary to enable them to perform a complete preliminary study of the agenda.
+With regard to other material matters, the Company strives at all times to maintain an effective auditing environment, including by providing information, supplying documentation, listening to opinions, and supporting research and data collection.